New Jersey Guardianship Attorneys

 Q: What does a guardian do?

 A: A guardian in NJ makes all legal decisions for the incapacitated person, who’s legally called a ward.
 A guardian must pay the bills, manage the person’s property, decide where the person lives, and make all life care and medical decisions.
 A guardian can also direct and limit the relationships the ward maintains and the way the ward spends their money.
-That’s why it’s important that the guardian is trustworthy and always considers the ward’s best interests.
+That’s why it’s important that the guardian be trustworthy and always act in the ward’s best interests.

 “Appointing a guardian should be the last resort,” says attorney Fredrick P. Niemann.
 Ideally, an adult should make arrangements to take care of their personal, medical, or financial decisions ahead of time by putting together the required legal documents, such as: